alindeman/upgradingtorails4/text/07_active_record_and_relation.markdown

 @@@

 In my opinion, the new syntax is much more clear and powerful.
-That said, upgrading many be painful if you have many associations that use these methods.
+That said, upgrading may be painful if you have many associations that use these options.

 The full list of deprecated options is shown below.
 All of these options can be replaced by a scope wrapped in a lambda passed as the second argument